 B2B Content Marketing

 B2B marketing departments are often aggressive in their consideration of innovative forms of marketing.
 Content marketing has become more popular as a result of this.
-With more than 80 percent of B2B marketers planning to implement content marketing campaigns in the next 12 months, it’s clear that B2B vendors are altering their strategies.
+28 percent of B2Bs in 2014 reported spending more than half of their overall marketing budgets on content, and 63 percent will increase their spend over the course of the next year.
 Content marketing addresses the trend of “B2P marketing,” which recognizes that B2B marketers must address the needs of buyers, thereby practicing “business-to-person” marketing.

 As such, B2B content can address key questions that trigger people to purchase, such as: Why does your company need this?
 Why can’t an enterprise afford not to make this purchase?
 How will products, services, expertise, etc, make professionals lives easier?